-Consumer Health Complete supports the information needs of patients and fosters an overall understanding of health-related topics.
-This resource provides content covering all key areas of health and wellness, from mainstream medicine to the many perspectives of complementary and holistic medicine.
+Consumer Health Complete CHC provides content covering all areas of health and wellness from mainstream medicine to the many perspectives of complementary, holistic and integrated medicine.

 HealthFinder From the US Department of Health and Human Services, this site covers health from A-Z, with topical and timely information and reliable health content.

 Mayo Clinic Patient care information, healthy living information, symptoms, treatments, and drugs and supplements information